We offer excellent PhD programmes in Translation and Intercultural Studies and Interpreting Studies at Manchester.

 - Multimodality and audiovisual translation

-- Translation and science
+- Translation and circulation of knowledge

 - History of translation